The end of September always brings the portents of autumn, which means tumbling leaves, harsher winds and undeniable

 How can LP Plumbing & Heating Help to Keep your Boiler Functioning?

 Based in Snodland and covering in and around the West Malling, Halling Vigo and Aylesford areas, we have years of experience in the heating and plumbing industry.

 Our engineers are also amongst the most accredited in the market, as we’re Gas Safe registered, City & Guilds qualified and even Logic certified for G3 in the installation and maintenance of unvented hot water systems.

 We’re also Ideal Max-accredited installers, which means that we can offer extended warranties of up to 12 years on selected models.
-To learn more, feel free to give us a call on 07534 907893, or shoot us an email to email@example.com.
+To learn more, feel free to give us a call on 07534 907893, or shoot us an email at email@example.com.